 Daily rate for boarding: $65.00/ With Work Release $80.00

 The first Barnes County Courthouse was built in 1879.
 It was later used as a garage.
 The second courthouse was built in 1882 on the site of the current courthouse.
 The second courthouse was destroyed by fire in 1924.
 This courthouse housed the jail in its basement.
 Records indicate that the citizens of Barnes County built the current jail facility between 1914 and 1915.

 The Sheriff and his family, along with the criminal elements of the time originally occupied the jail facility.
 The last Sheriff to occupy the facility as a residence was Rhiny Weber who finished his term at the end of 1974.
 The building underwent extensive remodeling and part of the former sheriff’s residence was used as a juvenile detention facility.
 The building was used as a Sheriff’s office and jail until 1996.The departments were officially separated by the counties commissioners each department having their separate department heads.
-The Sheriff and his deputies moved into their current location next to the Valley City Police Department but now the Sheriff Office is located at 575 10th ST SW.
+The Sheriff and his deputies moved to the Valley City Police Department but now the Sheriff Office is located at 575 10th ST SW.

 The facility currently has a staff of 10 fulltime officers in addition to the administrator.
-The facility prepares and serves all the inmates meals with the assistance of a part time cook and jail staff.
-The facility can house both male and female inmates and a capacity for up 32 inmates.
+The facility staff prepares and serves all the inmates meals.
+The facility can house both male and female inmates and a capacity for up 30 inmates.